TransgenderQueen/Third-Year-Prototype/final project/Ideas.md

 - Weapon attribute system and a way to farm weapons to find a stat you want(a dungeon of sorts)
 - A way to refine stats and level up certain weapon attributes
 - Lock on system much like soulslike games.
 - different movesets for different types of weapons.
-E.G. Guns would obviously be a long
+E.G. Guns would obviously be a ranged weapon, whereas swords would be at meelee ranges.
 - interesting movement system that includes things like grappling hooks, short dashes, rolls and even prehaps quick teleports